Confused about why you’re not becoming pregnant? Tired of getting negative pregnancy tests?

 Depending on the reason you’re experiencing anovulation, your doctor may suggest lifestyle changes, prescribe medications to help encourage egg growth/release, or in rare circumstances recommend surgery.

 As you make these adjustments, Inito can help you to track your fertility and confirm when ovulation has occurred.
-With the help of this information, a positive pregnancy test result may soon follow!
-(And if you’re not interested in conceiving, you can still use the helpful information Inito provides as part of your family planning.)
+With the help of this information, baby dance during the right fertile window can ensure that a positive pregnancy test result may soon follow!

 The American College of Obstetricians and Gynecologists.
 (2015).
 Fertility awareness-based methods of family planning. acog.org/Patients/FAQs/Fertility-Awareness-Based-Methods-of-Family-Planning